 We have held an Autism Awareness Fundraising Event on Saturday 2nd April.
 We were given so many wonderful raffle prizes from parents, staff and local businesses.
 We have been absolutely blown away with the support and effort everyone has gone to.
 Thank you everyone!

 The staff step challenge to good mental health has been a great success.
 Staff have found themselves with more energy and a better outlook on life.
-Our biggest stepper was Alex with 284, 277.
 The encouragement and teamwork during this initiative has increased staff moral and given some of us a real boost for life.
 Have you monitored your steps over a 20 day period?

 Our latest training day involved our staff participating in team teach, a programme designed to give practitioners the skills and tools to create a positive learning environment where challenging behaviours are anticipated, signs and signals identified and strategies to prevent and/or deal with unwanted behaviours planned for.